EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

      This script automates the setup of two Vagrant virtual machines (master and slave) and configures them for Ansible provisioning.
 <br>

-**After installing the master-slave-ubuntu.sh script, the next step is to run the master.sh script to install Lamp stack on the master node (VM).**
+**After installing the master-slave-ubuntu.sh script, the next step I took was executing the master.sh script to install Lamp stack on the master node (VM).**

 7. **Execute the master.sh script:**
    - To execute the master.sh script, I used the command: